 To operate on this level, companies need strong customer and supplier relationships that span many languages.
 Building and maintaining these powerful relationships requires efficient communication, but many organizations have employees that still lack the language skills needed to bridge communication, which is hindering cross-border interactions.

-A language learning and translation strategy has a positive influence on the company, the employee, and the economy.
+A language learning and translation strategy have a positive influence on the company, the employee, and the economy.
 Let’s take a look at the impact on each.

 There is an inherent need for translation and language learning in the workplace.
 Starting from within a company, when there is a lack of language proficiency within an organization, managers often rely on other employees to translate for those who speak little or no English when it comes to day-to-day communication.
 Alternatively, supervisors get by with hand gestures and Google Translate.
 Some companies and executives opt to hire managers who are bilingual, while others provide foreign language training for those who supervise non-native English speakers.
 These language barriers can better be addressed at the HR level with a translation strategy and interpretation in the workplace.